mosaicml/composer/docs/source/trainer/checkpointing.rst

 Loading from Object Store
 -------------------------

-Checkpoints saved to a remote file system can also be loaded in the same way as files saved on disk.
+Checkpoints saved to a remote filesystem can also be loaded in the same way as files saved on disk.
 Provide the :class:`.LibcloudRemoteFilesystem` to the trainer's ``load_object_store`` argument.
 The ``load_path`` argument should be the path to the checkpoint file *within the container/bucket*.